jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

 Running one of the above command will return quite a list of performance objects and corresponding metrics.
 You can expect to see all kinds of different objects.
 From SQL Server to Windows Events.

-Now let's take a closer look at the measurement section in which the metrics are defined which we want to store and if needed what unit the metric needs to be stored as (Percentage, MegaBytes. etc).
+Now let's take a closer look at the measurement section in which the metrics are defined that we want to store.
+For each metrics you can also specify a name and if needed what unit the metric needs to be stored as (Percentage, MegaBytes. etc).

-In the example we've also explicitly set a namespace, but if you omit the namespace it will be **CWAgent** by default.

 Before going all in and gathering all kinds of metrics keep in mind that all metrics collected with the CloudWatch agent are considered custom metrics and are billed separately.
 A custom metric costs about $0.30 per metric per month (depending on your region), so costs can add up quickly.